djugei/djugei.github.io/content/anti-r-0.9.md

 categories = ["anti-r"]
 +++

-[anti-r](https://crates.io/crates/anti-r) is a spatial data structure that can outperform R-Trees in many cases.
+[anti-r](https://crates.io/crates/anti-r) is a spatial data structure that can outperform R-Trees in a few cases.

 <!-- more -->